 Author: Kevin Hearne

-This urban fantasy series keeps getting better and better.
-I can't wait to read book 3.
+This is an excellent series for fans of urban fantasy.
+It just keeps getting better and better.
+I can't wait to read more.